-Coming off the most successful season in team history, head coach Iñako Puzo returns for his third year in charge of the RedHawk field hockey program.
+Having led Miami to two consecutive Mid-American Conference Championships, head coach Iñako Puzo returns for his fourth year in charge of the RedHawk field hockey program.

 In 2012, the RedHawks finished 12-10 overall and tied for the MAC regular season title with a 4-1 record.
 Hosting the conference tournament, Miami defeated Kent State, 2-1, in the championship game winning the MAC Tournament title for the first time in school history.
 The RedHawks advanced to take on No. 12 Stanford in an NCAA Play-In game, taking an early lead before falling, 4-1.

 For his efforts, Puzo was named the MAC Coach of the Year, while he saw senior Olivia Miller win MAC Player of the Year and freshman Bea Dechant win MAC Freshman of the Year.
-In his two seasons at Miami, seven different players have won a total of eight All-MAC awards, while the team has won a total of two team and 20 individual academic honors from the National Field Hockey Coaches’ Association.
+In his three seasons at Miami, 10 different players have won a total of 14 All-MAC awards.
+That includes tying a record with six All-MAC selections during the 2013 season.
+The team has also seen significant success in the classroom, as the RedHawks have won a total of three team and 34 individual academic honors from the National Field Hockey Coaches’ Association.

 "I have enjoyed my time here at Miami," said Puzo.
 "It is great to be associated with such a prosperous academic institution.
 This is a great place for my family and I am looking forward to many more successful years in Oxford.”

-Prior to his time at Miami, Puzo spent the previous two seasons as the associate head coach at Virginia, where he helped lead the Cavaliers to the NCAA Semifinals each year.
+Prior to his time at Miami, Puzo spent the previous two seasons as the associate head coach at Virginia, where he helped lead the Cavaliers to the NCAA Semifinals in 2009 and 2010.
 Virginia had an overall record of 28-8 and was ranked in the top-10 nationally every week during his time there.